2001 Pontiac Montana Repair and Maintenance Costs

-A guide to problems, costs, maintenance and repair for your 2001 Pontiac Montana
+A guide to repairs, service, and maintenance costs for your 2001 Pontiac Montana

 Illumination of the Check Engine Light can be caused by a loose or worn gas cap.

 The rear light socket plate may fail causing a brake light or other rear light to stop working.

 2001 Pontiac Montana QuestionsVan act like no battery.
 Will not turn over.
 Has new cables.
 New starter.
 (1 answer)